 To help cut down the heat transmission into your building, go for reflective glass.
 This kind of glass has a special type of coating on its surface that helps reflect heat.
 It reduces the heat ingress into the building and also maintains a comfortable temperature inside.
 Therefore, no matter how hot it is outside, you will not face the heat!

 Even while glass restricts the amount of heat that enters the building, it ensures ample amount of light to be allowed inside.
-So, what happens is that you will be able to curtail the use of artificial lighting.
+You will be able to curtail the use of artificial lighting.
 At the same time, because the heat is reflected, the temperature inside is kept at an optimum level.
 This ensures the reduction in the use of air-conditioning.
 With both artificial lighting and air-conditioning kept at bay, savings in energy bills is just the result you needed!

 Safety is perhaps one attribute that one might not associate with glass.
 But this seemingly delicate material can actually be formidable.
 How?
 Fire-rated glass which is manufactured using special techniques, has the ability to protect the occupants of a building from fire.
 Then there is high-security glass which offers resistance to blasts and bullets.
 There is even the advanced multi-functional glass that combats the combined threats of fire and physical attacks, thereby ensuring safety of the highest order.

-Now you see, now you don't - that's privacy glass for you.
-This glass lets you switch from a state of transparence to translucence – in just the flicker for a switch.
+Now you see, now you don't - that's Saint-Gobain switchable privacy glass, Priva for you.
+This switchable smart glass lets you switch from a state of transparence to translucence – in just the flicker for a switch.
 So, in just one single glass, you get the luxury of choosing whichever mode you desire, without having to select different glass for different needs.

 Clarity is definitely on top of the priority list when you are choosing glass.
 To check, here is a simple test.
 The presence of iron in the raw materials impart a greenish tint to glass.
 The lesser the greenish tint, the higher will be its clarity and purity.
 Therefore, glass with lower iron content will be clearer and purer.

 Glass is 100% recyclable.
 Recycled glass (called cullet), can be used for manufacture of glass.
-In fact, glass contributes to water conversation as its manufacturing entails the use of very minimal water.
-When you use this eco-friendly material in your living/working space, it also enables you to do your bit to environmental sustainability.
+In fact, glass contributes to water conservation as its manufacturing entails the use of very minimal water.
+When you use this eco-friendly glass in your living/working space, it also enables you to do your bit to environmental sustainability.
 How simple and effective, isn't it?!